vividos/RemotePhotoTool/LuaScripting.md

 The Viewfinder table contains the following functions:

     viewfinder = {
+      setOutputType = function(outputType) { ... };
       setAvailImageHandler = function([callbackFunction]) { ... };
       close = function() { ... };
     }

+#### Viewfinder:setOutputType(outputType) ####

+This function selects where the viewfinder image should be shown, in addition to transfer it to the PC.

+The following constants can be used:

+- Constants.Viewfinder.outputTypeLCD:
+  The live viewfinder image is also shown on the camera's LCD screen.

+- Constants.Viewfinder.outputTypeVideoOut:
+  The live viewfinder image is also sent to the camera's Video Out connector, to be viewed on an external screen.
+  Note: Doesn't work on Canon EOS based cameras, since the function can be controlled remotely.

+- Constants.Viewfinder.outputTypeOff:
+  The live viewfinder image is only sent to the PC.

 #### Viewfinder:setAvailImageHandler([callbackFunction]) ####